-LinkedIn offers a gold mine of potential returns for B2B companies.
+LinkedIn offers a gold mine of potential returns for B2B organizations.
 Anyone interested in reaching a targeted audience of professionals can tap into LinkedIn’s self-service campaign creation tools to experiment and find success.

 To help your B2B company find success on LinkedIn’s ad platform, let’s take a look at the various available ad types and their best uses.

 Popularity for LinkedIn has grown steadily over the years.
 The company now boasts 467 million users, more than doubling from 2013 to 2016.
 According to Pew Research, 29% of all internet-connected adults have a LinkedIn profile.

 Professionals flock to LinkedIn to make industry connections, research other companies and absorb informative content.
 In fact, 70% of surveyed professionals describe LinkedIn as a trustworthy source of professional-oriented content.